Menu WordPress Plugins Recommendations

 ‘Mega menu’ functionality is relatively advanced, meaning you will only usually find it in premium plugins.
 However, if you know where to look, it is possible to find it for free.

-Introducing Max Mega Menu, an excellent mega menu plugin available from the official WordPress plugin repository.
+Introducing Max Mega Menu, an excellent mega menu plugin from the official WordPress repository.
 With the plugin installed and activated, your existing WordPress menus are automatically upgraded to mega menus.

-As with any mega menu plugin, you can also build some pretty complicated menus.
-You can add loads of cool things to them, including images and dynamic content (such as maps), and, because Max Mega Menu lets you add widgets to your menus, you can even integrate functionality from other plugins.
+As with any mega menu plugins in WordPress, you can build pretty complicated menus.
+You can add cool things, including images and dynamic content (such as maps).
+Because Max Mega Menu lets you add widgets to your menus, you can integrate functionality from other plugins.
 This means you can incorporate functionality such as calendars, videos, and contact forms.

-Best of all, Max Mega Menu is one of the quickest mega menu plugins around, weighing less than 2kb and with the stylings confined to a single CSS file.
+Best of all, Max Mega Menu is one of the fastest mega menu plugins.
+It weighs less than 2kb and with styles confined to a single CSS file.

 If you’d prefer vertical menus to the traditional horizontal alignment, check out the Superfly plugin.
 It doubles up as a fantastic space saver, too, letting you use the full dimensions of the screen.

-This is achieved by hiding the menu behind a toggle button in the top corner.
-When clicked, the menu slides into view, leaving visitors free to navigate your website — you could also choose to permanently anchor the menu to the side of the screen, though.
+And you can do this by hiding the menu behind a toggle button in the top corner.
+Select, and the menu appears, leaving visitors free to browse your site.
+You can also choose to anchor the menu to the side of your screen permanently.

 Why might you want a vertically aligned menu?
-Well, for starters, they’re considered more mobile friendly.
+Well, for starters, they’re more mobile-friendly.
 You also encounter them less frequently, making them quite a striking addition to any website.
 And, as you’d expect, Superfly supports an abundance of styling options, which help you make this unusual menu type even more striking.

 One final feature: You can also add social sharing buttons to the bottom of your menus, with more than ten social networks supported.
-With any luck, this will result in more social shares for your content.
+With any luck, these WordPress menu plugins will result in more social shares for your content.

-For a free plugin, Responsive Menu ships with an impressive number of customizations — more than 150, in fact.
-These cover all of the usual customizations — font, size, alignment, and colour — and you can also upload custom backgrounds, logos, and icons, letting you add a personal touch to your menus.
+For a free plugin, Responsive Menu ships with an impressive number of customizations — more than 150.
+These cover the usual customizations — font, size, alignment, and color.
+You can also upload custom backgrounds, logos, and icons, letting you add a personal touch to your menus.

-The plugin anchors a simple menu button to the top right of the screen, and, when this button is clicked, the menu slides into view with a beautiful animation effect.
-Because the menus take up a lot more of the screen compared with Superfly, each subsequent level opens downwards, rather than outwards, as seen in the following screenshot.
+Because the menus take up a lot more of the screen than Superfly, each subsequent level opens downwards rather than outwards, as seen in the following screenshot.

 Hero Menu WordPress

-We’re back onto mega menus again with our next plugin: Hero Menu.
+We’re back to mega menu plugins again with our next plugin for WordPress – Hero Menu.
 The plugin boasts loads of versatility and tons of customization options, meaning it’s possible to create nearly endless menu designs.

-Hero Menu ships with 250-plus free icons, and you can customize your menus with a choice of 650 Google fonts and infinite colours.
-To help those of you who lack a natural flair for design, you’ll also find 60 stunning colour presets, as created by a team of skilled graphic designers.
+Hero Menu ships with 250-plus free icons, and you can customize your menus with 650 Google fonts and infinite colors.
+To help those who don’t have a natural talent for design, you’ll also find 60 awesome color presets.
+These were created by a team of qualified graphic designers.

-Hero Menu supports all of the usual mega menu content — images, videos, maps and blog content, plus shortcodes and widgets from other plugins.
-However, Hero Menu is also compatible with WooCommerce, which means you can add products, prices and thumbnail images to your menus.
+Hero Menu supports the usual mega menu content — images, videos, maps, blog content, shortcodes, and widgets from other plugins.
+However, Hero Menu is also compatible with WooCommerce, which means you can add products, prices, and thumbnail images to your menus.
 You can also easily activate a search function and social media sharing buttons.

 The plugin also ships with ‘sticky menu’ functionality, which means it remains anchored to the top of the screen, even as a visitor scrolls down the page.
 And, when Hero Menu detects visitors using smaller devices, it will automatically condense the menus to something more mobile-friendly.

-Finally, Hero Menu will tweak which menu a visitor sees, depending on their WordPress user role — a useful feature if you require visitors to log in.
+Finally, Hero Menu will tweak which menu a visitor sees, depending on their WordPress user role.
+This a useful feature if you require visitors to log in.

-Personally, I love the style of mega menus — they command attention, plus you can add lots of cool stuff to them.
-However, they’re probably best suited to websites with lots of different pages; websites where a really comprehensive navigation menu is required.
+I love the style of mega menus — they command attention, plus you can add lots of cool stuff.
+However, they’re probably best suited to websites with lots of different pages, websites where a comprehensive navigation menu is required.

-With free menu WordPress plugins in each category, my recommendation is to try a few different menu styles to see which one you prefer.
+With free menu WordPress plugins in each category, my recommendations is to try a few different menu styles to see which one you prefer.
 Then, when you know which style you like, evaluate some of the premium options to determine which plugin you’re going to use going forward.
-With lots of extra features and functionalities, the premium options really are a cut above the free ones.
+With many extra features and functionalities, the premium options are a cut above the free ones.